pazguille/cutra/README.md

-# sinatra-app
+# cutra

-My first app using Sinatra
+My first app using Sinatra to cut urls